seuth325/grocery-planner/README.md

 # Grocery Planner 🥗🍛

-Mango-curry themed daily grocery viewer with share/print/copy, categories, and recipe links.
+A warm, mango-curry-themed daily grocery list planner for two.
+Thai & Chinese-inspired, health-conscious.

-See it on GitHub Pages after upload.
+See CHANGELOG.md for versions.
+Deployed on GitHub Pages.